 - Firms will need to keep the records for at least five years, sometimes seven years or the duration of the relationship with the client.

-The reality is that many telecoms networks and equipment are woefully inadequate to enable businesses to comply with the new regulations.
+The reality is that many telecoms networks and equipment are woefully inadequate to enable businesses to comply with the new regulations by getting the best advise from Salesforce.
 A good example is a requirement to for full separation of work and personal identities of regulated employees on their mobile devices.
 Thus personal calls and SMS should never be recorded while always recording Work calls and SMS.

 VOIP, or “hosted” telecoms, is another area that apparently ‘modern’ telecoms fail because some of the businesses believe VOIP calls over mobile phones are MiFID II compliant.
 Typical VOIP telecoms are inadequate as MiFID II requires all recorded interactions to be in a format that is usable by the regulator.

 You cannot make VOIP calls on mobiles everywhere there is a phone signal, so users can only make unrecorded non-compliant calls outside of data coverage.